Powered by Cloudflare R2

 facade:

 When creating a bucket, you will be prompted to select the bucket’s file visibility.
-All files added to the bucket will receive the specified visibility, and Laravel Cloud Object Storage buckets do not support mixing file visibility settings within a single bucket.
+All files added to the bucket will receive the specified visibility, and Laravel Cloud Object Storage buckets do not support mixing file visibility settings within a single bucket.- Private buckets: all files within the bucket are private and are not publicly accessible via the Internet.
+However, temporary public URLs may be generated to files within these buckets using the

 Storage::temporaryUrl